2006 Dunfermline and West Fife by-election: Campaign

+Sitting Labour MP Rachel Squire died on 5 January 2006; she had served as an MP since 1992, mostly for Dunfermline and West Fife's predecessor seat until the 2005 general election.
+A by-election was subsequently called.

 The Courier reported on 23 January that leaked minutes of a meeting on 11 January at Westminster revealed that "senior Scottish Liberal Democrats do not believe their party has any chance of winning the Dunfermline and West Fife by-election", and that "their aim is to beat the SNP rather than topple Labour".
 This suggestion was backed up on 27 January by a poll in The Daily Telegraph that put the Lib Dems at 13% UK-wide (down 9% on Election 2005), their worst position since the 2001 general election.

 The Sunday Herald reported on 29 January that they had "evidence of a high-level "fix" to select (the Labour) candidate", because "party bosses sent out a leaflet on behalf of Catherine Stihler’s campaign hours before she was selected to fight the seat."
 This story followed earlier reports of a similar row over the selection of the Conservative and Unionist candidate: Fife Tory leader Stuart Randall's claim that he was left off the shortlist for being "far too old and middle-aged to fit the bill".
 Randall, who stood as Conservative candidate against Gordon Brown in Dunfermline East at the 2001 and 2005 general elections and fought Dunfermline East at the 2003 Scottish Parliament election, was aged only 43.
 Local Conservative activists were reported to be furious that such a high-profile local figure was left off the shortlist of candidates for the by-election.

 The by-election electorate for the constituency was 72,225, a slight increase (of 2.04%) on the general election in May 2005.